-C’mon, I know you’ve done it, too.
+C’mon, we know you’ve done it, too.
 While you’re there, why not dig into summer’s most refreshing frozen dessert, popsicles?
-Most of us are guilty of buying the artificially flavored, sugar-packed kind that comes in hundred-counts at the store, but I challenge you to get a little bit more creative with your cool treat.
+Most of us are guilty of buying the artificially flavored, sugar-packed kind that comes in hundred-counts at the store, but we challenge you to get a little bit more creative with your cool treat.
 Here’s a helpful guide to get you started.

 How to Make Any Flavor Popsicle With or Without a Mold